jaanca/Postgres-Docker-InitDBWithData/README.md

 # Description

-- Create a postgres engine linux in docker container and populate the data from a .sql file
+- Create a postgres server for linux in docker container and populate the data from a .sql file
 - Using powershell initialize the system in docker desktop for Windows

 # Description of the files
     .
     |-- docs/                               # Screenshots for running system
     |-- ms_auth/                            # Microservice
     |   |-- Dockerfile                      # Instructions to build container
     |   |-- modelCreate.sql                 # Script to populate database
-    |-- build-run-ms_postgres.ps1    # Build image + Run Container + View the logs container for troubleshootings
+    |-- build-run-ms_postgres_server.ps1    # Build image + Run Container + View the logs container for troubleshootings
     |-- README.md                           # Readme file

 # Docker Desktop